Our services are working normally

 The cookies we use let our websites do the following:

-• Remember your Internet Banking customer number (if you ask us to)
+• Remember your Internet Banking customer number and Date of Birth (if you ask us to)

 • Remember information you've entered to save you entering it again